kirbydesign/designsystem/.github/CONTRIBUTING.md

 In addition we use [gitmoji](https://gitmoji.dev) when possible to prefix the subject line with an illustrative emoji.
 There are several [tools](https://gitmoji.dev/related-tools) available (including a [VSCode extension](https://github.com/vtrois/gitmoji-vscode) and a [CLI tool](https://github.com/carloscuesta/gitmoji-cli)).
 It's optional, but very helpful when skimming through the git log.

-Good words to use as the first of the subject line:
+Good verbs to use as the first word of your subject line:

 * Add
 * Create